-The reports that you submit for assessment will be checked for plagiarism using the University's online plagiarism detection software Turnitin and marked by two independent markers.
+The reports that you submit for assessment will be checked for plagiarism using the universities online plagiarism detection software Turnitin and marked by two independent markers.

-You can access Turnitin to submit your report prior to submission of the assignment.
+You can access Turnitin to submit your report prior to submission for the assessment.

-Deadline for submission: 29th April, 2021
+Deadline for submission: 4th June 2021

-Laboratory Skills sessions
+Laboratory skills sessions

-The course will give the students a basic grounding in "skills".
-This will include:-
+The course will give the students a basic grounding in skills including